 Asbestos Exposure in the United States

-One city alone, Libby, Montana, was responsible for much of the asbestos shipped around the country.
-From 1948 to 1993, over five million tons of the carcinogen were shipped out of Libby to almost every state.
-See the map below to see what states received the largest amounts (in metric tons) of the carcinogen from Libby.
+Libby, Montana, was a major contributor to the national asbestos supply, with over five million tons of the carcinogen shipped to almost every state between 1948 and 1993.
+The map below displays the states that received the largest amounts (in metric tons) of carcinogen from Libby.

 Given that it’s a mineral, asbestos can be found in nature.
 This is called naturally occurring asbestos.
 It isn’t inherently dangerous when undisturbed but some areas, where the mineral has run off into water and soil, can be hazardous.
 Still, it is unlikely for someone to develop mesothelioma from natural deposits.
 In towns like Libby, Montana, however, mines can plague the entire population.

 Much of the asbestos distributed in the United States can be traced back to Libby, Montana.
 This is due to the large vermiculite mineral deposits that miners discovered near Libby.
 Vermiculite is used in a variety of applications, including insulation, brake linings, roofing and flooring materials, soil conditioners, packing materials, waste treatment, and more.
 However, none of the workers or people living in the town realized that Libby’s vermiculite was contaminated with asbestos.
 The city started mining vermiculite in 1919 and didn’t stop until 1990.
 At one time, this small town mined and distributed as much as 80 percent of the world’s vermiculite, all of which was contaminated with a highly friable (brittle) form of asbestos.